-Usually, taking a peek at your best performing posts can give you the answer you were looking for when measuring your social media activity and trying to discover what can be improved.
+Usually, taking a peek at your best performing posts can give you the answer you were looking for when doing social media measurement and trying to discover what can be improved.

-Your prior top-performing posts should be the driving force behind upcoming social media content.
+Your past top-performing posts should be the driving force behind upcoming social media content.

 They help you decide if your audience likes images or videos best, set your hashtags, and help identify what elements from your captions are more appealing.